USER MANUAL CZ-RTW1 PANASONIC

 To reset forgotten password (under operation OFF screen)

-(When the mode has been accepted, below screen will be displayed.)
+(When the mode has been accepted, the following screen will be displayed.)

 Select "Reset".

-(The screen will be off after 3 seconds.)
+(The screen will turn off after 3 seconds.)

 Select menus and determine settings according to the system available in the household.
-All initial settings must be done by an authorised dealer or a specialist.
-It is recommended that all alterations of the initial settings are also done by an authorised dealer or a specialist.
+All initial settings must be done by an authorized dealer or a specialist.
+It is recommended that all alterations of the initial settings are also done by an authorized dealer or a specialist.

 To select menu: ^ ∨ < >